 "It's a serious accusation which should only be made with facts and evidence, and I haven't seen any yet,” said Sen. John Thune (R-S.D.).

 But the backlash doesn’t seem to be affecting OANN.
-Alexander said she also approached Amazon, Apple and AT&T top see if they would sanction the channel, but the companies haven’t responded yet.
+Alexander of The Verge said she also approached Amazon, Apple and AT&T to see if they would sanction the channel, but the companies haven’t responded yet.

 Thank you for signing up to Next TV.
 You will receive a verification email shortly.